Codecademy/docs/content/javascript/concepts/objects/terms/freeze/freeze.md

 ---
 Title: '.freeze()'
-Description: 'This method is used to freeze an object.
-It returns the object that was passed to the function.'
+Description: 'This method is used to freeze an object and it returns the object that was passed to the function.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'